towa-digital/posts/11-25-2018-laravel-valet/WP-Development-With-Laravel-Valet.md

 #### Auto mapping projects

 Valet has a super comfortable function, which maps local sites automatically to the configured TLD domain.
-For enabling switch to the folder which should be mapped and run `valet park`.
+For enabling it switch to the designated folder and run `valet park`.

 ```bash
 ▲ cd ~/projects/valet